nfdi4objects/n4o-graph-importer/README.md

 - **collections** of arbitrary RDF data from open research data repositories
 - **mappings** between resources from terminologies

 Each terminology, and each collection is imported into an individual named graph.
 Mappings are also grouped in named graph for individual mapping sources.
 Terminology graph URIs equal to BARTOC URIs.
-Collection graph URIs and mapping source graphs consist of URI namespace <https://graph.nfdi4objects.net/collection/> and <https://graph.nfdi4objects.net/mappings/>, respectively, followed by a numeric identifier.
-Metadata of terminologies, collections, and mapping sources is merged into two additional graphs, <https://graph.nfdi4objects.net/terminology/>, <https://graph.nfdi4objects.net/collection/>, and <https://graph.nfdi4objects.net/mappings/> respectively.
+Collection graph URIs and mapping source graphs consist of URI namespace `http://example.org/collection/` and `http://example.org/mappings/`, respectively, followed by a numeric identifier.Metadata of terminologies, collections, and mapping sources is merged into two additional graphs, http://example.org/terminology/`, http://example.org/collection/`, and `http://example.org/mappings/` respectively.

+The URI namespace prefix `http://example.org/` can and should be changed by [configuration].
+It is currently set to `https://graph.nfdi4objects.net/` by default.

 Importing is controlled via [an HTTP API](#api) in three steps:

 1. **register**: metadata is retrieved, collected in a **registry** and written to the triple store
-2. **receive**: data is retrieved into a **stage** directory where it is [validated](#validation), [filtered](#filtering), and a report log is generated
+2. **receive**: data is retrieved into a **stage** directory where it is [validated](#validation), [filtered](#filtering), and a [report](#reports) is generated
 2. **load**: processed data is loaded into the triple store

 Register can be undone by additional step **delete**.
 Load and receive can be undone by step **remove**.
 Mappings can also be injested and withdraw directly into/from the triple store via **append/detach** to support non-durable live-updates.